fabotao/scArch/README.md

-# CellUnit
+# CellSwarm
-CellUnit (R package) is an supervised and graph-based algorithm for metacell identification, that demonstrates superior performance to existing algorithms.
+CellSwarm (R package) is an supervised and graph-based algorithm for metacell identification, that demonstrates superior performance to existing algorithms.

 ## Installation